CMshiu/My-Portfolio/README.md

-This repository contains 3 Jupyter notebook files relating to in depth analysis that I have carried out for the business.
+This repository contains 3 Jupyter notebook files and one SQL script relating to in depth analysis that I have carried out for the business.

 1. 'Stockloss Model 2022': demonstrates using supervised machine learning to predict stockloss for stores in the subsequent year.
 2. 'Crave Basket Analysis': a jupyter notebook which gives the business insights into customer behaviour.
 It answers the question "What combination of items are frequently bought together?" i.e "if a customer buys an item from the denim department, what is the probability that if they are also buying a second item from a different department, it's from Cottons?".
 This is presented through heat maps.